yangfuchun/Udacity_Data_Scientist_Nanodegree_Projects/README.md

                 |-- README
           |-- README

-- [categories.csv]: contains full descriptions of categories
+- categories.csv: contains full descriptions of categories
-- [messages.csv]: contains the messages of real world data
+- messages.csv: contains the messages of real world data
 notebooks: Includes Jupyter Notebooks with the code used for data exploration, visualization, and modeling.

 #### List of python libraries used